npcnon/npcnon/README.md

 ### 👋 About Me

 Hi there!
-I'm John Mhafric Magalso, a 21-year-old backend developer based in the vibrant tech community of Cebu City, Philippines.
-I prefer and am more comfortable with backend development, though I can work with frontend technologies when needed.
-I'm on a continuous journey of growth and learning in the tech world.
+I'm John Mhafric Magalso, a 21-year-old backend developer based in Cebu City, Philippines.
+I specialize in backend development and am passionate about building scalable, efficient systems.
+Always eager to learn new technologies and tackle challenging problems.

 #### 🎯 Professional Focus
-- 💼 a Junior Developer in Cebu City
+- 💼 Junior Developer specializing in backend systems
-- 🔧 Building scalable backend systems
+- 🔧 Building scalable and maintainable applications
-- 🌱 Actively learning and exploring new technologies
+- 🌱 Continuously expanding my technical skillset
 - 🤝 Open to collaboration and knowledge sharing

-#### 💡 Philosophy
-> "I believe in continuous learning and growth.
-While I may not be an expert in everything, my enthusiasm for technology and dedication to improvement drives me to explore new challenges and possibilities."
+- 🎓 Currently pursuing growth in cloud technologies and system architecture

 ---